Authorization

 When the authorization backend fails to reply within 3 seconds, the following situations may occur:

-Session state | Result |
+Session state Result

-not opened yet | Is not open or forbidden |
+not opened yet Is not open or forbidden

-allowed | Remains allowed |
+allowed Remains allowed

-forbidden | Remains forbidden |
+forbidden Remains forbidden

 Enabling playback and publish sessions authorization

-Playback authorization
+Playback session authorization

-Before playing the stream, Flussonic has to ensure a user has the access rights to watch the content.
-When a client requests a stream, Flussonic checks the authorization backend to retrieve the information if a stream is up and running and if a client is allowed to play the stream.
+Before playing the stream, Flussonic has to ensure a user has access rights to watch the content.

-If the stream is alive and a viewer has permission to watch it, Flussonic sends a stream URL to the client.
+When a client requests a stream for playback, Flussonic sends a request to the authorization backend.
+If the stream is up and running and a client has permission to watch it, the authorization backend returns HTTP 200, and Flussonic sends a stream URL to the client.

 template on-play-example {